blakgeek/cordova-plugin-cocoapods-support/README.md

 Are you tired of manually adding ios dependencies in Cordova apps?
 Me too.
 Android has Gradle support out of the box, but CocoaPods get no love.
 That is until now.

 With this plugin you can define your plugin or project CocoaPods dependencies right in your xml.

+After adding this plugin be sure to open the .xcworkspace in XCode instead of the .xcodeproj.

-Note: dependencies defined in the config.xml take precedence of dependencies defined in plugin's.
+Note: Dependencies defined in the config.xml take precedence of dependencies defined in plugin's.

 ## How does it work?
 It looks for &lt;pod&gt; entries the config.xml and plugin.xml, creates the Podfile, updates the necessary configs and